Why You Should Travel To Thailand

 Overcome Your Fears & Head To Thailand!
 Plus The Mango Sticky Rice Is Yum.

 When we decide to embark on a journey, we tend to stay close to the familiar.
 Often we choose destinations where we can walk confidently on solid ground rather than hesitantly tip toeing.
 Some would argue that it is best to wet your travel shoes in those countries that provide little pushback, I recommend the opposite.
 Get your feet muddy and build up those calluses in places that challenge.
-Yes, I saw some crazy %$&#, but not once did I feel on edge or unwelcome.
-What I learned, is those countries where we have preconceived, negative notions usually become the ones we marvel at the most.
+In these countries where we have preconceived, negative notions usually become the ones we marvel at the most.
+Case in point, Thailand.

 I was a pretty seasoned traveler by the time I reached Thailand in the summer of 2006 – I had backpacked through Europe and had lived in Santa Barbara, London, Hollywood, and Wellington.
 At 26 I had little apprehension towards travel, but there was something about stepping foot in Thailand that brought out my nervous side.
 Was it the people?
 Their political situation?
 Or was it my own fears of not being in the safe cocoon of a Western culture?
 It also didn’t help that everyone in my family would constantly warn me to ‘be safe’.
 However, when I set foot on Khao San Road in the wee hours of a July night, any doubts I had melted into the hot pavement.